-Please note that this policy will be available in multiple languages in a few days.
+Please note that this policy will be available in multiple languages in the near future.

 Our globally diverse team is committed to providing a stable online platform where everyone has a voice.
 As part of our commitment to provide a secure, stable space to empower people’s voices your privacy is important to us.